 She was in charge of events from January to December.
 In January, not a month with a lot of pool use, she ran dog obedience, yoga, and aquacise classes.
 February brought the first flea market of the year in the Riverfront gymnasium and the sweetheart tea dance, March had an Easter egg hunt, and a kids tryathlon, April events were training classes for upcoming swim and lifeguard classes.

 May had her running the popular Touch a Truck, supervising pool readiness, and more pool-training classes.
 June saw the completion of training classes, July had pools in full session, and August had her revising lifeguard schedules as they left for school.

 September had the popular "pooch party" when doggies from throughout the city jumped, or were gently nudged, into a pool before it was drained and winterized for another brutal Leavenworth winter.

 October in recent years has meant Haunted Havens, a wildly popular haunted event at Havens Park that leaves the youngsters screaming, but happy and ready for Halloween.
 It has been refined each year, and each year the kids have loved it more.

 November has had her planning for the next year, and supervising final swim events at the Riverfront's indoor pool.
 You'd think she could rest in December, but there is breakfast with Santa, lifeguard training, and end-of-the-year reports.

-Page 2 of 2 - With her many years of experience she got to know the public, and especially regular customers, quite well.
+With her many years of experience she got to know the public, and especially regular customers, quite well.
 My favorite comment from her came at her last appearance at a parks board meeting when she told of a temperature innovation at the indoor pool.